-The prospects for values and culture integration were mixed from the start: On the one hand, 'strategic fit' was rated strong or very strong by nearly all stakeholders.46 The mission alignment was clear, and a source of considerable enthusiasm at all levels of the organization: Both organizations are committed to serving vulnerable children and youth, to building confidence differences in culture that start to appear, that may be barely perceptible to outsiders, but can fester and take on their own gravity internally.
+The prospects for values and culture integration were mixed from the start: On the one hand, 'strategic fit' was rated strong or very strong by nearly all stakeholders.45 The mission alignment was clear, and a source of considerable enthusiasm at all levels of the organization: Both organizations are committed to serving vulnerable children and youth, to building confidence and resilience, to transforming lives, and to supporting their clients to be healthy, active participants in their community.
+Moreover, most stakeholders felt that this fit is at the core of the merger, which bodes well for its long-term success.

+That said, because Aspen and BGCC did not have a well-established history of working together on any shared service platform or other formal collaboration before the merger, they took on a significant risk in bringing their organizations so closely together, so fast.
+There are nuanced differences in culture that start to appear, that may be barely perceptible to outsiders, but can fester and take on their own gravity internally.
 Differences in language and terminology, and in written and unwritten rules, were noted as key areas that could cause divides if left unattended.
 Shared training or facilitated participatory processes can help get staff on the same page, or at least working from the same rulebook.